RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassReference.md

 ## Inner Class
 ### cam::Kuka::EndEffectorState Class
 This class works as a client for the [End Effector State Services](./KukaMicroservices.md#end-effector-state-services).
-If you want to record cartesian position path, wrech along the path, or get the real time cartesian position of the end effector during the runtime of a c++ program, you need to start this server before you run the c++ program.
+If you want to record cartesian position path, wrench along the path, or get the real time cartesian position of the end effector during the runtime of a c++ program, you need to start this server before you run the c++ program.
 The usage is elaborated in the above link.

 ## Member Functions